PrestaShop/docs/src/content/1.7/modules/concepts/controllers/front-controllers.md

 ## Using a front controller as a cron task

+Thanks to Symfony, modules may implement [Console commands](https://symfony.com/doc/current/console.html) for cron tasks.

-There is no dedicated handler for CLI calls.
-However a workaround can be found with front controllers.
+For modules compatible with early versions of PrestaShop 1.7 and previous major versions, there is no dedicated handler for CLI calls.
+A workaround is available with front controllers containing specific checks for CLI calls.

+Implementing a controller instead of a simple PHP script will allow you to avoid some issues such as a non-instanciated Context or Symfony Kernel, especially on the latest versions of PrestaShop (i.e display of prices from PS 1.7.6).
+That's why, even for CLI calls triggered by a cron jobs, we recommend having a controller.
+The trick is to define it as an Ajax call to prevent the page template to be displayed.

 The following code provides a base for a cron task in the module `examplemodule`.

 **modules/examplemodule/controllers/front/cron.php**